-- adoption or amendment of a LTP (in accordance with section 93A of the LGA, requiring the use of a special consultation document) - unless already explicitly provided for in the LTP and having been the subject of consultation that complies with section 93E of the LGA, a decision to: - alter significantly the intended level of service provision for any significant activity undertaken by or on behalf of Council, including commencing or ceasing such an activity, or - transfer the ownership or control of a strategic asset (as listed in Schedule 1). - adoption, amendment, or revocation of bylaws, if required under section 156(1)(a) of the LGA - adoption, amendment, or revocation of a Local Alcohol Policy - adoption of a Local Approved Products (Psychoactive Substances) Policy - adoption of a Class 4 Venue Policy under the Gambling Act 2003 - preparation, amendment, or revocation of a waste management and minimisation plan; and - adoption of fees and charges where specifically required to use a SCP under relevant legislation (for example, fees and charges under section 36 of the Resource Management Act 1991).
+- adoption or amendment of a LTP (in accordance with section 93A of the LGA) - unless already explicitly provided for in the LTP and having been the subject of consultation that complies with section 93E of the LGA, a decision (in accordance with section 97(1)(b) of the LGA) to: - alter significantly the intended level of service provision for any significant activity undertaken by or on behalf of Council, including commencing or ceasing such an activity, or - transfer the ownership or control of a strategic asset (as listed in Schedule 1). - certain decisions to be taken only if provided for in a LTP - adoption, amendment, or revocation of bylaws, if required under section 156(1)(a) of the LGA - adoption, amendment, or revocation of a Local Alcohol Policy - adoption of a Local Approved Products (Psychoactive Substances) Policy - adoption of a Class 4 Venue Policy under the Gambling Act 2003 - preparation, amendment, or revocation of a waste management and minimisation plan; and - adoption of fees and charges where specifically required to use a SCP under relevant legislation (for example, fees and charges under section 36 of the Resource Management Act 1991).